 Po-Zu sprouts from a Japanese term which means to pause.
 Merging comfort and sustainability, all its shoe collections are made in a small factory in Portugal which has a strict non-toxic chemical policy, meaning the shoes do not contain pesticides, bleaches and toxic dyes.

 Although it admits that the brand does sometimes use leather, it is worthy to note that the tanning process for the leather it sources, is free from harmful chemicals such as chromium, and heavy metals.

 Related Post: Why There’s No Such Thing As Ethical Leather

 This award-winning brand acknowledges that sustainability is a process that doesn’t end and involves making continuous improvements to reduce negative impact.
 Thus, Po-Zu emphasizes that its team is finding some smart alternatives to leather for its future ranges, and have recently introduced a vegan, solvent-free “eco-microfibre” sneaker.
 To browse its ethical sneaker collection, head to www.po-zu.com.

 Have we missed some ethical sneaker brands that you think should be included in the list?
 Make sure to let us know by leaving a comment below!

-Disclaimer: This curated list is based on the writer’s research and does not fully take into account an individual's set of ethics or style preferences.
+Disclaimer: Prices and details are correct at time of publishing.
+This curated list is based on the writer’s research and does not fully take into account an individual’s set of ethics or style preferences.
 Before making any purchases, we encourage you to do your own research and recommend using online tools and apps that provide product reviews and brand ratings to help you make an informed decision.
 You can find a list of the top ethical ratings apps here.
-It also includes affiliate links that has not influenced the editorial content.
+It also includes affiliate links.
 Monies earned from affiliate links helps us to pay fair team wages and cover runnings costs.
 For more information about our policies, click here.